awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-s3.md

 # GuardDuty S3 finding types<a name="guardduty_finding-types-s3"></a>

-The following findings are specific to S3 bucket resources and will always have a Resource Type of `S3Bucket`\.
+The following findings are specific to S3 resources and will have a **Resource Type** of `S3Bucket` if the data source is **S3 CloudTrail data events**, or `AccessKey` if the data source is **CloudTrail management events**\.
 The severity and details of the findings will differ based on the finding type and the permission associated with the bucket\.

+The findings listed here include the data sources and models used to generate that finding type\.
+For more information data sources and models see [How Amazon GuardDuty uses its data sources](guardduty_data-sources.md)\.

+**Important**
+Findings with a data source of **S3 CloudTrail data events** are only generated if you have S3 protection enabled for GuardDuty\.
+S3 protection is enabled by default in all accounts created after July 31, 2020\.
+For information on how to enable or disable S3 protection see [Amazon S3 protection in Amazon GuardDuty](s3_detection.md)

 For all S3 Bucket type findings it is recommended that you examine the permissions on the bucket in question and the permissions of any users involved in the finding, if the activity is unexpected see the remediation recommendations detailed in [Remediating a Compromised S3 Bucket](guardduty_remediate.md#compromised-s3)\.